dlang/PhobosV3-Design/Design.md

 ### No Exceptions

-Exceptions are inefficent and use the GC.
+Exceptions are inefficient and use the GC.
 Of course, they cannot be used in `nothrow` code.
 Examine each use of an Exception to see if it can be designed out of existence, like the Replacement Character method above.
 Design the return value such that an error is not necessary - for example, a string search function can return an empty string if not found rather than throw an Exception.
 Investigate the use of Option types for error returns.

 ### Header Only

 By making the library header only, it becomes inured against variations in compiler flags.
 Whether it's a static or dynamic library becomes irrelevant, and there won't be impedance mismatches.

 ## Specific Issues